khalid-hussain/theprophetsprayer/MARKDOWN/05-Recitation.md

 However, he \pbuh dissuaded them from confusing him with their recitation, when:

-> He \pbuh prayed _Ẓuhr_ with his Companions and said (afterwards): “Which of you recited «Glorify the name of your Lord the Most High.» (Quran, 87:1)?”
-Someone said: “It was I [but I was only intending nothing but good by doing so].”
-So he \pbuh said: “I knew that someone was contending with me by it.”[^145] In another _ḥadīth_: “They used to recite behind the Prophet \pbuh [loudly], so he said: ‘You have mixed up my (recitation of the) Quran.’”[^146]
+> He \pbuh prayed _Ẓuhr_ with his Companions and said (afterwards), “Which of you recited «Glorify the name of your Lord the Most High.» (Quran, 87:1)?”
+Someone said, “It was I [but I was only intending nothing but good by doing so].”
+So he \pbuh said, “I knew that someone was contending with me by it.”[^145] In another _ḥadīth_: “They used to recite behind the Prophet \pbuh [loudly], so he said, ‘You have mixed up my (recitation of the) Quran.’”[^146]

-He \pbuh also said: “Truly, the person praying is privately consulting his Lord, so he should be careful about what he consults him with, and you should not recite the Quran loudly over each other.”[^147]
+He \pbuh also said, “Truly, the person praying is privately consulting his Lord, so he should be careful about what he consults him with, and you should not recite the Quran loudly over each other.”[^147]

-He \pbuh also used to say: “Whoever recited a _ḥarf_ (letter) from the Book of Allāh, it will count for him as one good deed, and a good deed is worth ten times over.
+He \pbuh also used to say, “Whoever recited a _ḥarf_ (letter) from the Book of Allāh, it will count for him as one good deed, and a good deed is worth ten times over.
 I do not mean that _alif lām mīm_ is a _ḥarf_, but _alif_ is a _ḥarf_, _lām_ is a _ḥarf_, and _mīm_ is a _ḥarf_.\kern 0.9pt”[^148]

 ## The _āmīn_ and the Imam's saying it loudly

-When he \pbuh finished reciting _al-Fātiḥah_, he would say:
+When he \pbuh finished reciting _al-Fātiḥah_, he would say,

 <div lang="ar">آمِين</div>

 _Āmīn_ loudly, prolonging his voice.[^149]

-He also used to order the congregation to say _āmīn_: “When the Imam says,
+He \pbuh also used to order the congregation to say _āmīn_: “When the Imam says,

-<div lang="ar">غَيْرِ الْمَغْضُوبِ عَلَيْهِمْ وَلَا الضَّاۤلِّينَ</div>
+<div lang="ar">﴿غَيْرِ الْمَغْضُوبِ عَلَيْهِمْ وَلَا الضَّآلِّينَ﴾</div>

 «Not of those who receive (Your) anger, nor of those who go astray.», then say _āmīn_ [for the angels say _āmīn_ and the Imam says _āmīn_](in another narration: when the Imam says _āmīn_, say _āmīn_), so he whose _āmīn_ coincides with the _āmīn_ of the angels (in another narration: when one of you says _āmīn_ in prayer and the angels in the sky say _āmīn_, and they coincide), his past sins are forgiven.”[^150] In another _ḥadīth_: “...then say _āmīn_; Allāh will answer you.”[^151]

-He \pbuh also used to say: “The Jews do not envy you over anything as much as they envy you over the salutation and _āmīn_ [behind the Imam].”[^152]
+He \pbuh also used to say, “The Jews do not envy you over anything as much as they envy you over the salutation and _āmīn_ [behind the Imam].”[^152]

 ## The recitation after _al-Fātiḥah_

 Next, he \pbuh would recite another _sūrah_ after _al-Fātiḥah_, making it long sometimes, and on other occasions making it short because of travel, cough, illness, or the crying of infants.

-Anas ibn Mālik \mabpwhim said: “He \pbuh made it [i.e. the recitation] short one day in the dawn prayer.”
+Anas ibn Mālik \mabpwhim said, “He \pbuh made it [i.e. the recitation] short one day in the dawn prayer.”
 (In another _ḥadīth_: he prayed the morning prayer and recited the two shortest _sūrahs_ in the Quran.)
-So it was said: “O Messenger of Allāh, why did you make it short?”
-He said: “I heard the crying of a child, and I supposed that his mother was praying with us, so I wanted to free his mother for him.”[^153]
+So it was said, “O Messenger of Allāh, why did you make it short?”
+He said, “I heard the crying of a child, and I supposed that his mother was praying with us, so I wanted to free his mother for him.”[^153]

-He \pbuh also used to say: “I enter into prayer intending to lengthen it, but I hear the crying of a child so I shorten my prayer because I know how deeply his mother feels about his crying.”[^154]
+He \pbuh also used to say, “I enter into prayer intending to lengthen it, but I hear the crying of a child so I shorten my prayer because I know how deeply his mother feels about his crying.”[^154]

 He \pbuh used to start from the beginning of a _sūrah_, completing it most of the time.[^155]

-He \pbuh used to say: “Give every _sūrah_ its share of _rukūʿ_ and _sujūd_.”[^156] In another narration: “Every _sūrah_ should have a _rakʿah_.”[^157]
+He \pbuh used to say, “Give every _sūrah_ its share of _rukūʿ_ and _sujūd_.”[^156] In another narration: “Every _sūrah_ should have a _rakʿah_.”[^157]

 Sometimes he \pbuh would divide the _sūrah_ into two _rakʿahs_[^158] and sometimes he would repeat the whole _sūrah_ in the second _rakʿah_.[^159]

 Sometimes he \pbuh would combine two or more _sūrahs_ in one _rakʿah_.[^160]

 One of the Anṣār used to lead them in the mosque of Qubā, and every time he recited a _sūrah_[^161] for them, he would begin with «Say: He is Allāh, the One and Only.» (Quran, 112:1) until its end, and then recite another _sūrah_ with it, and he would do this in every _rakʿah_.
-Because of this, his people spoke to him, saying: “You begin with this _sūrah_, and then you do not regard it as enough until you recite another one.
+Because of this, his people spoke to him, saying, “You begin with this _sūrah_, and then you do not regard it as enough until you recite another one.
 You should either recite it (only) or leave it and recite another one.”
 He said, “I will not leave it.
 If you do not mind me leading you with it, I shall carry on, but if you do not like it, I shall leave you.”
 They knew that he was one of their best, and they did not like to be led by anyone else, so when the Prophet \pbuh came to them, they told him the story.
 He \pbuh said: “O so-and-so, what stops you from doing what your people ask you to?
 What makes you recite this _sūrah_ in every _rakʿah_?”
-He said: “I love this _sūrah_.”
-He said: “Your love for it will enter you into the Garden.”[^162]
+He said, “I love this _sūrah_.”
+He \pbuh said, “Your love for it will enter you into the Garden.”[^162]

 ## Combining similar _sūrahs_ and others in one _rakʿah_